hackclub/hackducky/submissions/3XAYRemoteAccess/README.md

 ## Overview
 My remote access script can be loaded onto a USB Rubber Ducky or a similar device to gain remote access to any Windows computer.
 The script itself is very short and will execute quickly, allowing you to remove it within a few seconds.
 The rest of the script will run without the USB Rubber Ducky to finish the installation.
 You can then control the computer via Discord.
 A small amount of setup is required the first time you use this tool, check the [Installation](#Installation) section for more information.
+The script takes ~40 seconds to execute (for just the rubber ducky part)

 ## Commands
 * `.type <input>` - Types the input message on the client